Foxygene/Foxygene/README.md

 🔭 - Passionate about all kind of art and music.
 Ex E-sport pro player but still a competitive games enthousiaste.

 ### 📫 Contact
-💬 - You can add me on discord: Foxygene#5496
+💬 - You can add me on discord: foxygene

 📫 - Or send me a mail: foxygene.dev@gmail.com